offen/offen/docs/running-offen/configuring-the-application.md

 ### Secrets

-The `SECRETS` namespace collects secrets used for signing cookies and tokens for accepting invitations and resetting passwords.
+`OFFEN_SECRET` is a single value.

-### OFFEN_SECRETS_COOKIEEXCHANGE
+### OFFEN_SECRET
 {: .no_toc }

 No default value.

-A Base64 encoded secret that is used for signing cookies.
+A Base64 encoded secret that is used for signing cookies and validating URL tokens.
 Ideally, it is of 16 bytes length. __If this is not set, a random value will be created at application startup__.
 This would mean that __an application restart would invalidate all existing sessions and all pending invitation/password reset emails__.
 If you do not want this behavior, populate this value, which is what we recommend.

 ---